Instructor: Prem Pahlajrai

 · 30% - Final Term Paper, 12-13 pages.

-The following four books (all available in s from the University Bookstore) are required.
+The following four books (all available from the University Bookstore) are required.
 They are listed in the order we will read them.
 In addition, we will read other selections and secondary readings which will be made available as PDFs online through the course website.

 1. Patrick Olivelle, tr.
 (2008) Upaniṣads.
 Oxford University Press Edition